scaleflex/filerobot-image-editor/README.md

 Default: `null`

-If provided will be used in overriding the default translations arrived locally with the plugin but it will **NOT** override the backend's translations if [`useBackendTranslations`](#usebackendtranslations).
+If provided will be used in overriding the default translations arrived locally with the plugin & [backend's](#usebackendtranslations) translations.

 #### `avoidChangesNotSavedAlertOnLeave`